aroemers/redelay/README.md

 ;=> true
 ```

-In the example you can see that the `:start` expressions of the states are only executed once.
+You can see that the `:start` expressions are only executed once.
 Subsequent derefs return the cached value.

 A state implements Java's `Closeable`, so you _could_ call `.close` on it.